rasyidkaromi/RevitAPI/Command/README.md

 RetrieveSelectedElements.addin - Select any number of elements in Revit then select this AddIn from the external tools drop down.
 This will return each element ID.

 RetrieveFilteredElements.addin - Select any number of elements in Revit then select this AddIn from the external tools drop down.
-This will return each element ID.
+This will return how many selected elements, then will filter only to walls, and return the selected walls.